Hebrews 12

 Hebrews 12 is the twelfth chapter of the Epistle to the Hebrews in the New Testament of the Christian Bible.
-The author is anonymous, although the internal reference to "our brother Timothy" (Hebrews 13:23) causes a traditional attribution to Paul, but this attribution has been disputed since the second century and there is no decisive evidence for the authorship.
-This chapter contains the call to respond gratefully and nobly to God's invitation.
+The author is anonymous; however, an internal reference to "our brother Timothy" (Hebrews 13:23) has traditionally led to the text's attribution to Paul the Apostle.
+The traditional Pauline authorship has been debated since the second century CE, and there is no conclusive evidence for its authorship.
+Chapter 12 contains the call to respond gratefully and nobly to God's invitation.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 29 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: